fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 such as fairness, which can be procedural, contextual, and contestable, and cannot be resolved through mathematical formalisms".

+It is the practice of implementing mathematical and statistical models, along with corresponding assumptions, that fail to take into consideration the social, demographic, economic, or otherwise non-technical aspect that make up the phenomenon being studied.

 The Ripple Effect Trap
 ^^^^^^^^^^^^^^^^^^^^^^

 Selbst et al. [#5]_ define this as a "failure to understand how the insertion of technology into an existing social system changes the behaviors and embedded values of the pre-existing system".

 The Solutionism Trap
 ^^^^^^^^^^^^^^^^^^^^